 What about a township tour?
 Most people don’t give a second thought to the ethical aspects of taking a township tour.
 However, slum tourism can be detrimental to the local communities.
 At the least, I’d recommend doing your research before taking a township tour.
 You can read more on my post about the 10 best tourist activities in Johannesburg.

-3. Cape Town City Sightseeing Tour Bus
+3. Catch the Cape Town City Sightseeing Bus